7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Virtual-Networking/Azure-Administration-Virtual-Networking.md

 			-   192.168.0.0/16
 	 - Dynamic or Static allocation
 	- SKUs: Basic or Standard

+Planning for IP Addressing is a non-trivial problem and a nightmare to replan review - [Plan for IP addressing - Cloud Adoption Framework | Microsoft Learn](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/plan-for-ip-addressing)

 Routable address over the internet: 215.11.0.0 to 215.11.255.255